top of page

 Our Process

 If you have existing attic insulation, our spray foam installer will commence with insulation removal and then apply 2-3 inches of closed-cell attic spray foam insulation.
 This attic insulation installation creates a seamless air barrier that makes your other insulation work MUCH better.
-Plus, the total air/moisture seal and high R-value offered by Foametix polyurethane spray foam insulation help retain the energy inside your living space where you have paid to keep it, saving you hundreds or thousands of dollars annually in utility bills by insulating the attic.
+Plus, the total air/moisture seal and high R-value offered by Foametix Insulation help retain the energy inside your living space, where you have paid to keep it, saving you hundreds or thousands of dollars annually in utility bills by insulating the attic.

-Attic insulation installation with Foametix spray foam insulation is a great solution for any home but especially for older homes lacking a correct ceiling vapour barrier or those homes with recessed lighting fixtures.
+Attic insulation installation with Foametix Insulation is a great solution for any home, but especially for older homes lacking a correct ceiling vapour barrier or those homes with recessed lighting fixtures.

 INSULATING ATTIC RAFTERS